fraxflax/nw-watchdog/documentation/help.md

 However, the version format for any unreleased version is:<br>
 __LATESTRELESE-BRANCH-CHANGEDATE-RUNNINGNUMBER__<br>
-where BRANCH is the git branch, CHANGEDATE is the date (YYYYMMDD) the last change was commited and RUNNINGNUMBER indicates how many changes was commited that day.
+where BRANCH is the git branch, CHANGEDATE is the date (YYYYMMDD) the latest change was commited and RUNNINGNUMBER indicates how many changes was commited that day.

 For the "testing versions" (unreleased main branch) wich contains verifed changes that are likely to make it into the next release, the versioning would currently look like this:<br>
 1.1.0-main-YYYYMMDD-NNN